rvandijke/WebP-iOS-example/README.md

 ## REQUIREMENTS

-Before you can compile the example application you will need to build the WebP framework for iOS.
-To do that run the build.sh file in the libwebp-build directory after downloading the latest libwebp source archive.
-You can download the latest archive from the [libwebp downloads](https://developers.google.com/speed/webp/download)
+Just execute build.sh in the libwebp-build folder.
+It will download the libwebp source code using wget, patches it to disable 64-bit NEON support and compiles it into a universal framework.

 The framework build will produce a single framework that will work for the simulator, iPhone and iPad devices.
 To use it just add it to your project.